triviadata/streaming-playground/README.md

 * **user_update** is a stream with relatively low velocity, and it contains some additional information about users (UserCategoryUpdate(userId: String, category: String, timestamp: Long))

-Our goal is to join those 2 streams, and create an shared state where we will store, the current category for each users.
-And produce a new stream with the enriched user profile.
+Our goal is to join those 2 streams, and create an shared state where we will store the current category for each users, and produce a new stream with the enriched user profile.

 ### Currently supporting
 * spark 1.6.2
 * flink 1.3.1
 * kafka-streams 3.1.2
-* ksql
+* ksql 3.3.0

 ### Todo:
 * spark 2.x